angrybacon/doomsday-wiki/markdown/articles/2018/07/27/doomsday-after-the-probe-ban.md

 either AoI or IU.
-Each of these cards works better in certain types of piles and if you're going to have 3 "dead" cards in the main, I find that the pile flexibility of having AoI and IU is an improvement over some of the cheap high-storm tricks you can do with maindeck ToA and Bauble loops.
+Each of these cards works better in certain types of piles and if you're going to have 3 "dead" cards in the main, I find that the pile flexibility of having AoI and IU is an improvement over some of the cheap high-_Storm_ count tricks you can do with maindeck ToA and Bauble loops.

 With that lengthy intro out of the way, I'll get down to the meat of the article.
 I played 30 matches which each of these lists, with minor variations as